maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 You can see a full working example at [github.com/maxgio92/yap](https://github.com/maxgio92/yap).
 YAP is a sampling-based, low overhead kernel-assisted profiler.

+## Next

+I personally would like to use the statistics to build graph structures, like [flamegraphs](https://github.com/brendangregg/FlameGraph).

 ## Thanks

 Thanks for your time, I hope you enjoyed this blog.